richsoni/richsoni-songs/benny-bet-his-wife-in-a-game-of-texas-stud.md

 His love was in the garden
 She rigged that deck of cards
 She knew that he would bargain
-With the love that chained her heart
+With their love which chained her heart

 Standing in the square
 Outside the Dog Saloon
-Benny's got his gun
+Shotgun in his hand
-And Mudd can see his tomb
+He sent em' to their tomb

 In his yard there was a garden
 His true love she was there